IBM/data-prep-kit/data-processing-lib/doc/simplest-transform-tutorial.md

 That's it, the `NOOPTransformConfiguration` is complete.

 ### main()
-Lastly we show how to launch the framework with the `NOOPTransform` using the framework's `TransformLauncher` class.
+Next, we show how to launch the framework with the `NOOPTransform` using the framework's `TransformLauncher` class.
 ```python
 ...